How

 6)

-If you want perfomance get a new racing bike from
+If you want performance get a new racing bike

 Remember